Resource Center

 • Employee in the computer software niche

-In addition, employees who’ve entered into a collective bargaining agreement under the Railway Labor Act are exempted.
+In addition, employees who enter into a collective bargaining agreement under the Railway Labor Act are exempt.
 Read the California exemption guide for more details.

 California Overtime Exceptions

-An exception means that the employee is entitled to overtime pay.
-Still, the basis differs from the one stated in the California overtime law.
-Some exceptions include:
+An exception means that the employee is entitled to overtime pay, but the conditions of eligibility differ from what is stated in California's overtime law.

 • Employees in the healthcare industry